mh-Ziem/mh-Ziem/README.md

 ### Hi there 👋

 - 📌 i'm a computer science student from Curitiba, Brazil
-- 🌱 i'm learning JS, CSS and HTML, besides that, i'm learning to improving my english
+- 🌱 i'm learning JS, CSS and HTML
 - 📫 How to reach me: mthziem@gmail.com
 - 😄 Pronouns: he/him